-Each school should bring money to Festival for the 2019 Service Project.
+Each school should bring their financial contribution to Festival for the 2020 Service Project.
 Ask your state board representative for more information

 DoubleTree in downtown Omaha.